Wrap Around Concept and TCP Sequence Number

 Example-2: Given n number of sequence numbers how many bits are required to represent the set?

 Let us need x number of bits, we know that 2x = n

 Taking base 2 of given logs.

-Example-3: Bandwidth of channel is given as 1 Gbps.
-How long can a packet stay in link without worrying about problem of having 2 packets with same sequence numbers?
+Example-3: Bandwidth of channel is given as 1 GBps.
+How long can a packet stay in the link without worrying about the problem of having 2 packets with the same sequence numbers?

 Bandwidth = 1 GBps = 230 Sequence numbers = 232 So, Wrap around time: = Sequence number/Bandwidth =232 / 230 =22 =4 seconds